I-Am-Dench/nimbus-launcher/README.md

 # Nimbus Launcher

 The Nimbus Launcher helps players to quickly add, swap, and run variable server configurations for the game LEGO® Universe, which was discontinued as of January 2012.
-Per-server patch configurations are also available as a strictly experimental feature.
-More information is can be found [below](#patches).
+Per-server patch configurations are also available to allow players to automatically update local server configurations.
+More information can be found [below](#patches).

 This program DOES NOT include a LEGO® Universe client and/or its contents.
 Players must already have a client located on their system and configure the launcher to point to the client's directory.

-Due to the LEGO Group's wishes, LEGO® Universe servers ARE NOT (and should not) be publicly available.
+Due to the LEGO Group's wishes, LEGO® Universe servers ARE NOT (and should not be) publicly available.
 The launcher is NOT a server browser.
-All server configurations managed by the launcher should be sent to players individually.
+All server configurations managed by the launcher should be sent to players privately.

 ## Installation

-Binaries for the current version of the launcher will be available in the [Releases]() section of this repo.
+Binaries for the current version of the launcher will be available under the [Releases]().
 Releases will be labeled with the current launcher version followed by the target platform (i.e. `v1.0.0-win.zip`).
 The `zip` file will include an `assets` folder and a copy of the compiled executable.
 The structure of the `zip` file's contents should be as follows:

 ```
 launcher/